GerritCodeReview/plugins_healthcheck/src/main/resources/Documentation/config.md

 - `auth`: check the ability to authenticate with username and password
 - `activeworkers`: check the number of active worker threads and the ability to create a new one
 - `deadlock` : check if Java deadlocks are reported by the JVM
+- `blockedthreads` : check the number of blocked threads

 Each check name can be disabled by setting the `enabled` parameter to **false**, by default this parameter is set to **true**